infinum/design-handbook/Team/Meetings & Events.md

 Once we have a good foundation about a topic, we have a moderated discussion about it.
 A rule of thumb is about two talks per event, so we don't go over an hour.
 Attendance is not mandatory.
 We record all talks and upload them on 🗝 [Drive: Internal Lectures](https://drive.google.com/drive/folders/0B3Jin_BtSdpxalZyTlIwemN2Zmc?usp=sharing) if you miss it and would still like to check out later.

-More on our Design Talks can be found in 🗝 [this Paper doc](https://paper.dropbox.com/doc/Design-Talks--A6dn1IsCgMtDotwPRVWaelm9Ag-BSnp4MOp6XBPcno7M0MjO).
+More on our Design Talks can be found in 🗝 [this Productive doc](https://app.productive.io/1-infinum/pages/67052).

 ### Off the Grid